markjnkim/es_mod/01-html/content/step-6-reach-out.md

 <!-- <iframe src="https://giphy.com/embed/xT0xeJpnrWC4XWblEk" width="280" height="120" frameBorder="0" class="giphy-embed"></iframe> -->

-- **frameborder**: iframe elements have styling built into the attributes.
+- **frameborder**: `iframe` elements have some styling properties built into the attributes such as height and width.
 This one allows a border by designating "1" and "0" for none.
-Other style attributes include specifying `height` and `width`.

 > **Legacy Lem**: `frameborder` is no longer supported by HTML5 and new browsers so we will use the `border` property from CSS for this style property.
 This will offer legacy support however for older browsers.
+Styling inline is a practice that is discouraged since if styling changes are needed this code must be found and manipulated since the cascading overwrite ability of stylesheets is overwritten by an inline style designations.

-- **style**: This is an inline style for a zero border and how borders for new browsers are styled for the `iframe`.
+- **style**: This is an inline style for a zero border for browsers using HTML5.
 - **allowfullscreen**: Some attributes are properties that can be turned on by simply adding the attribute. `allowfullscreen` will offer a link to view the map on a new page in full screen mode.
 Notice how `allowfullscreen` doesn't have any value assignment.
 Another popular attribute that doesn't have a value assignment for example is `checked` for a `checkbox` input element.

 Let's take a look at our page now and see what this iframe looks like.
 Save to retain any changes.
+Take a moment to play with the map using the zoom and scrolling functionality.

 ![iframe-map](./assets/step-6/200-iframe-html.png)

 ## Step 3: Contacts are us